Function Calling with LLMs: A Beginner's Guide to AI-Powered Automation

 print(output)

-Advantages of Modular and MAX Platform
+Why Choose Modular and MAX Platform?

-- User-friendly interface for effortless model handling
+- User-friendly interface for seamless model deployment and management

-- Rich community and support documentation
+- Extensive community resources and documentation for developer support

 Conclusion